Deeptig9138/DSA-in-CPP/Basics/Patterns/Square Pattern/README.md

 Same thing can be done with characters. number_square1

 ## Program Logic Explanation
+*Note: This is a general program logic to build the pattern, it is not necessary that i may have applied the same method.
+These patterns can be achieved by various writing which comes under same logic.
+Understanding of logic is more important than the code.*

 ### 1. Solid Square
 - We use two **nested loops**: an outer loop to handle the rows and an inner loop to handle the columns within each row.